Object ID

 Front:Typewritten page beginning with "Liebste Hedy" and ends with handwritten "Lola"; Back: Four postage stamps, two red, 2 green, two "MIT FLUGPOST POST AVION" stamps

-Information Provided by Michael D. Bulmash: Austria had been annexed by Nazi Germany in March 1938, the so-called Anschluss, the month before this airmail postcard was written by Lola Feiner, living in Vienna, to Hedy Finkelmann in Palestine.
-After the annexation, Jews were chased through the streets, compelled to wash sidewalks, beaten, and Jewish businesses and residences were pillaged.
+Austria had been annexed by Nazi Germany in March 1938 - the so-called Anschluss - one month before this airmail postcard was written by Lola Feiner, living in Vienna, to her sister Hedy Finkelmann in Palestine.
+After the annexation, Jews were chased through the streets, compelled to wash sidewalks on their knees, humiliated and beaten.
+Jewish-owned businesses and residences were pillaged.
 Thousands of Austrians who opposed Nazi rule were sent to concentration camps.
 Statements of assets were required of all Jews.
-The Nuremberg Laws followed.
-By May, Jews lost their civil liberties, and were forced to wear the yellow star.
-Kristallnacht occurred in November.
-Synagogues were destroyed and many Jews sent to Dachau.
-Property was confiscated.
-This is the context for the postcard that Lola sends to Hedy expressing fear over the circumstances she is immersed in, and asking for assistance.
+Germany’s Nuremberg Laws would be imposed upon the Jews of Austria.
+This is the political context for the postcard that Lola sends to Hedy expressing concern over the circumstances in which she is immersed, asking for financial assistance, as she has not received money from “Luschi”: “It has been three weeks now that we haven’t received anything, and you can probably imagine the situation…We don’t know what to live on.”
+Lola asks urgently to “send us something for maintenance by airmail or otherwise as quickly as possible…” She asks her sister not to send schillings as they would be confiscated.
+“Pounds arrive easily.”
+Assuring Hedy that she is healthy, Lola hopes that this is as well the case for her.

 Dimensions